Sally Emerson: Education and career

 Since 2003 she has also worked as a travel writer for the Sunday Times as well as contributing to other newspapers.
 She has co-written the musical Prohibition (2023) and written screenplays.

 Her six earlier novels were republished by Quartet Books as Rediscovered Classics in 2017, and in 2021 by Quadrant Books.

+Personal life

-In the early 1980s, while transiently separated from her husband while he was involved with someone else, she had an affair with writer Douglas Adams.
-She was married to Peter Stothard from 1980 to 2021 and they have two children, the novelist Anna Stothard and Michael Stothard, born 1983 and 1987, and six grandchildren.
+She was married to Peter Stothard from 1980 to 2021 and they have two children, the novelist Anna Stothard and Michael Stothard, and six grandchildren.

+In 1981, during a separation from her husband while he was involved with someone else, she had a relationship with writer Douglas Adams; he dedicated his book Life, the Universe and Everything to her.